-1 hour--Freshman orientation course introduces beginning students to university academic life, rules and regulations, and to study and survival skills.
+1 hour--This orientation course introduces students to university academic life, rules/regulations, and study/survival skills for college.

-UNIV 1201 President's Leadership Class
+UNIV 1201 President's Leadership Class ■

 1 hour--Prereq: Selected as PLC Scholar.
 The President's Leadership one hour seminar class provides students with an opportunity to: explore the unique experiences that have shaped their view of self in the context of leadership; expand their understanding of key leadership concepts, theories and models; and, gain an understanding of their civic responsibility as leaders.